Seattle will permanently close 20 miles of residential streets to most vehicle traffic

 Zimbabwe called the Seattle Neighborhood Greenways plan ambitious.
 “We’re going to be as ambitious as resources enable us to be,” he said.

-Three miles of Stay Healthy Streets will be added in Rainier Valley starting Friday, he said.
+Three miles of Stay Healthy Streets will be added in Rainier Valley and 1/3 mile in Alki on Beach Drive SW this weekend.

 Seattle has added Stay Healthy Streets a few miles at a time while evaluating conditions and community feedback.